GoogleCloudPlatform/knfsd-cache-utils/deployment/fsids.md

 ### IAM roles

-The standard FSID configuration uses the Compute Instance's Service Account to authenticate with the Cloud SQL database using IAM.
+The standard FSID configuration uses the Service Account assigned to the knfsd proxy instance to authenticate with the Cloud SQL database using IAM.

 For best practice you should use a dedicated Service Account for your knfsd proxy clusters (not the default Compute Engine Service Account).

-The knfsd proxy Service Account requires roles:
+The knfsd proxy Service Account requires these roles:

 * GCP Project roles (grant the Service Account these roles on the GCP project)